Battle of Atlanta: Battle

+Although the initial Confederate attack was repulsed, the Union left flank began to retreat under heavy pressure.
+Initially, Hardee's column took the Flat Shoals Road toward McPherson's position.
+Union troops under Brigadier General Mortimer D. Leggett, commanding the 3rd Division of the XVII Corps moved back from the road and swung to a more east- west position to fill a gap between Blair's corp and Dodge's corp and defend Bald Hill.
 The main lines of battle now formed an "L" shape, with Hardee's attack forming the lower part of the "L," and Cheatham's attack on the Union front as the vertical member of the "L".
 Hood intended to attack the Union troops from both east and west.
 The fighting centered on a hill east of the city known as Bald Hill.
 The Federals had arrived two days earlier, and began to shell the city proper, killing several civilians.
 A savage struggle, sometimes hand-to-hand, developed around the hill, lasting until just after dark.
 The Federals held the hill while the Confederates retired to a point just south of there.

 Meanwhile, two miles to the north, Cheatham's troops had broken through the Union lines at the Georgia railroad.
-In response, twenty artillery pieces were positioned near Sherman's headquarters at Copen Hill, and shelled the Confederates, while Logan's XV Corps regrouped and repulsed the Southern troops.
+In response, twenty artillery pieces were positioned on a small knoll near Sherman's headquarters and shelled the Confederates, while Logan's XV Corps regrouped and repulsed the Southern troops.

+In a separate action near Decatur, Colonel John W. Sprague, in command of the 2nd Brigade, 4th Division of the XVI Corps, was attacked by Wheeler's cavalry.
+Wheeler had taken the Fayetteville Road and moved into the town of Decatur.
+Union troops fell back from the town while successfully protecting the ordnance and supply trains of the XV, XVI, XVII, and XX corps.
+Sprague received some reinforcements but Wheeler withdrew due to being recalled by Hardee three times in quick succession at about 5:00 p.m. to help in Hardee's attack on Bald Hill.
+Sprague was later awarded the Medal of Honor for his actions.

-The Union had suffered over 3,700 casualties, including Maj.
-Gen. McPherson, to the Confederate's 5,500.
-This was a heavy loss for the already reduced Confederate army, but they still held the city.
+The Union had suffered over 3,700 casualties, including Major General McPherson, while the Confederate casualties numbered about 5,500.
+This was a heavy loss for the already reduced Confederate Army, but they still held the city.